nextgis/docs_ngcom/source/collector.rst

    :align: center
    :width: 10cm

-   A list of layers in a view mode "Map"
+   List of layers in the "Map" mode

-After all above-mentioned is done, data collection team participant could begin editing of layers.
+After completing these steps a data collection team participant can begin editing layers.
-The process of editing and editing tools are similar to those in NextGIS Mobile.
+The process of editing and the editing tools are similar to those in NextGIS Mobile.

 .. important::
-    We recommend to collect data with activated GPS.
+    We recommend collecting data with activated GPS.

 Administrator's check-list